hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 layout: topic
 title: Introduction to R
 author: Data Carpentry contributors
-minutes: 45
+minutes: 20
 ---

 ## Learning Objectives

 * Familiarize participants with R syntax
-* Understand the concepts of objects and assignment
+* Understanding the concepts of variables and the assignment operator
-* Understand the concepts of vector and data types
+* Understanding the concepts data types and data structures
-* Get exposed to a few functions

 ## The R syntax